patrocinio/cloud-private-bootcamp/Day1/icp-installation/nfs-shared-storage-pvs.md

 NFS is an option for file sharing that is reasonable for ICP sandbox deployments where the expense of setting up a more robust distributed file system such as GlusterFS or IBM Spectrum is not justified.

 If NFS is to be used for a production ICP deployment, then it would need to be deployed in a highly available (HA) topology.

-The details of doing an HA deployment of NFS are beyond the scope of this document.
+The NFS provisioner plugin for dynamic storage allocation is not as mature as other storage providers.
+This may be a show-stopper for using NFS as a dynamic storage provider in a production deployment.
+The NFS storage provisioner is part of the Kubernetes [External Storage](https://github.com/kubernetes-incubator/external-storage) incubator project.

 [RHEL Configuring the NFS Server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/nfs-serverconfig)